Prepare, Plan, Stay Informed

-- Get to know the policies and staff of local animal control authority, as well as local animal non-profit rescue and care groups.
+- Get to know the policies and staff of your local animal control authority, as well as local nonprofit animal rescue and care groups.

 - Ask neighbors and friends to evacuate animals if a disaster strikes while owners are absent.

-- Copies of medical records for pets and livestock should be kept in the household emergency kit.
+- Keep copies of medical records for pets and livestock in the household emergency kit.

 - Prepare an evacuation plan for livestock.
-Plans should include a list of resources such as trucks, trailers, pasture and/or feed which might be needed, as well designating a person who will make facilities/homes with endangered animals accessible to emergency personnel.
+Plans should include a list of resources that might be needed, such as trucks, trailers, pasture and/or feed, as well designating a person who will make facilities/homes with endangered animals accessible to emergency personnel.

-- If animals are left behind, a highly visible sign should be posted (either on a window or a door) letting rescue workers know the breed and number of animals which remain.
+- If animals are left behind in a disaster, a highly visible sign should be posted (on a window or a door) letting rescue workers know the breed and number of animals that remain.
 Leave plenty of food and water.